PilotKun/Discord-MAl/README.md

 - Add support for manga managing & manga watchlists.

 - Integrate with other anime databases (e.g., MyAnimeList).

+- Make a website for the bot.

+- Rename the commands & solve the issue where the cmds appear 2 times in Discord.

 ## References
 - [discord.js Documentation](https://discord.js.org/#/)